LeeyaD/rb120/prep_written.md

 # here we have 2 objects being initialized; 'company1' is an instance of the Company class and 'leeya' is an instance of the Employee class.
 And on the next line we're adding out Employee object 'leeya' to the collection of employees at 'company1' so in this case 'company1' has a collaborator object ('leeya') stored in the

 # Precision of Language
-# Some questions require that you explain code or concepts with words.
-It's important to explain how code works using precise vocabulary and to pinpoint the causal mechanism at work.
-In other words, use the right words and don't be vague.

-# For example, let's take the following piece of code.
+For example, let's take the following piece of code. class Dog def initialize(name)
-class Dog
-  def initialize(name)
     @name = name